Self-Similar Solutions to the Hele-Shaw Problem with Surface Tension: Introduction

 Due to surface tension, the pressure on the boundary is given by

 where $\thvar$ is the angle of interface with respect to the positive $x -axis$, $\ps$ is the arc length derivative, and $\sigma \geq 0 $ is the coefficient of surface tension.

 Recently, there has been a lot of interest in studying the Hele-Shaw and Muskat problem for interfaces with corners.
 In the case of zero surface tension for the Hele-Shaw problem, we see different dynamics for corners of angle less than $\pi/2$ and for corners of angle greater than $\pi/2$.
 Corners of angle less than $\pi/2$ remain rigid for a short time, which is called the waiting time phenomenon.
 On the other hand, corners of angle greater than $\pi/2$ instantaneously smoothen out.
 See \cite{KiLa95, ChKi06, ChJeKi07, ChJeKi09, Sa10, BaVa14, AgPaWu23, AlKo23}.
 For the Muskat problem without surface tension, for angles greater $\pi/2$, the interface smoothens out instantaneously \cite{Ca19, GaGoHaPa24}.
 For angles less than $\pi/2$, in contrast with the Hele-Shaw problem, it is expected that the interface smoothens out instantaneously \cite{GaGoNgPa22}.
-In the case of zero surface tension, we would also like to mention that self-similar solutions that initially have a corner have also been studied in both the Hele-Shaw and Muskat problems \cite{KiLa95, GaGoNgPa22, Na24}.
+In the case of zero surface tension, we would also like to mention that self-similar solutions that initially have a corner have also been studied in both the Hele-Shaw and Muskat problems \cite{KiLa95, GaGoNgPa22, Na25}.

 We note that all of the above papers concerning corner dynamics have been in the case of zero surface tension.
-To best of our knowledge, there are no rigorous results on the study of dynamics of corners with surface tension for the Hele-Shaw or Muskat problems, although there are numerical or asymptotic studies \cite{GaMeVi06, MeSaPaVi07}.
+Recently for the Muskat problem, global wellposedness and instantaneous smoothing for initial interfaces with small Lipschitz constant has been proved in \cite{ChHuNg24}.
+However, the Hele-Shaw problem is structurally different from the Muskat problem because it is a one-phase and not a two-phase problem.
+To the best of our knowledge, there are no rigorous results on the study of dynamics of corners with surface tension for the Hele-Shaw problem, although there are numerical or asymptotic studies \cite{GaMeVi06, MeSaPaVi07}.
 There have been some work regarding the contact angle problem with surface tension \cite{AvBa05, BoCaGa25}; however, having a corner in the interior of an interface with surface tension introduces significant new difficulties and has not been studied rigorously to date.

 In this paper, we consider the Hele Shaw equation with surface tension and prove the existence of self similar solutions.
 The solutions we construct have a corner at $t=0$ and are smooth for all $t>0$.
 The angle of the corner of the fluid domain $\theta_0$ at $t=0$ satisfies $\abs{\theta_0 - \pi} < \ep_0$ for some small $\ep_0>0$.
 We construct these self-similar solutions in conformal coordinates.
 The precise result is stated in Theorem \ref{thm:mainselfsimilarresult}.